Pack3tL0ss/ConsolePi/README.md

 # --------------------------------------------------------------------------------------
 ```
 **What the script does**
   - automatically pull the most recent RaspiOS image (lite by default) if one is not found in the script-dir (whatever dir you run it from)
     - It will check to see if a more current image is available and prompt for image selection even if an image exists in the script dir.
   - Make an attempt to determine the correct drive to be flashed, and display details ...
 User to verify/confirm before writing.
   > As a fail-safe the script will exit if it finds more than 1 USB storage device on the system.
   - Flash image to micro-sd card
+  - pre-configure default consolepi user via userconf (RaspiOS no longer boots with a default `pi` user)
-- Enable SSH (handy for headless install)
+  - Enable SSH (to facilitate headless install)

-  ***if img_only=true the script stops here***
+  > ***if img_only=true the script stops here***

-- The entire stage dir (consolepi-stage) is moved to the /home/pi dir on the micro-sd if found in the script dir.
+  - The entire stage dir (consolepi-stage) is moved to the /home/consolepi dir on the micro-sd if found in the script dir.
 This can be used to pre-stage a number of config files the installer will detect and use, along with anything else you'd like on the ConsolePi image.
   - Pre-Configure a psk or open WLAN via parameters in script.
 Useful for headless installation, you just need to determine what IP address ConsolePi gets from DHCP if doing a headless install.
   - You can also pre-configure WLAN by placing a wpa_supplicant.conf file in the stage dir.
 This will be copied to the /etc/wpa_supplicant dir on the micro-sd card.
 This method supports the typical methods along with EAP-TLS with certificates.
 Just place the cert files referenced in the provided wpa_supplicant.conf file in a 'cert' folder inside the stage dir.  ( Only works for a single EAP-TLS SSID or rather a single set of certs ), the image creator will then move the certs to the micro-sd to the path specified in the provided wap_supplicant.conf.
   - create a quick command 'consolepi-install' to simplify the command string to pull the installer from this repo and launch.
 If cmd_line= argument is provided to consolepi-image-creator.sh those arguments are passed on to the auto-install.
   - The ConsolePi installer will start on first login, as long as the RaspberryPi has internet access.
 This can be disabled with `--auto_install=false`.

     > If you set `--auto_install=false`, `--cmd_line=...` is ignored.
 You would specify arguments for the installer manually.
   - If the `consolepi-image-creator.sh` script is ran from a ConsolePi, the script will detect that it's a ConsolePi and offer to pre-stage it's existing settings.
 If a file has already been pre-staged (via consolepi-stage dir) it will skip it.
 It will give you the chance to edit ConsolePi.yaml if pre-staged, so you can deploy multiple ConsolePis and edit the specifics for each as you stage them.
   - Entire home directory imports:  If you place /root and/or /home/pi inside the consolepi-stage directory.
 Those contents/sub-dirs will be imported to the respective users directory on the image.
     - You can even pre-stage a users home directory for a user that doesn't exist.
 When the installer runs, you are given the option to create new users.
 Once created if a folder is found in consolepi-stage for that user (i.e. `home/pi/consolepi-stage/home/larry`), the contents will be copied from the `consolepi-stage` dir to `/home/larry`.

   The install script (not this image-creator, the installer that actually installs ConsolePi) will look for and if found import a number of items from the consolepi-stage directory.
 Gdrive credentials, ovpn settings, ssh keys refer to *TODO link to section highlighting imports*

 **This capture highlights what the script does and what it pulls via mass import if ran from an existing ConsolePi**
 ```bash